MycroftAI/documentation/_posts/2018-09-05-digital-ai-summit-melbourne-2018.md

 Kathy Coultas also noted the investment needed in workforce capability and training to be able to have the skills needed to harness AI - right now there is a significant skills shortable in this space, and universities are only now moving to catch up and address this shortfall.

-Cheryl George highlighted that CSIRO/Data 61 <a href="https://blog.csiro.au/artificial-intelligence-and-australias-industries-of-the-future/">had been tasked with developing a national AI technologies roadmap to lay out the opportunities, threats and possible approaches.</a> A draft of this is due by the end of the year 2018.
+Cheryl George highlighted that CSIRO/Data 61 <a href="https://blog.csiro.au/artificial-intelligence-and-australias-industries-of-the-future/" target="_blank" rel="noopener">had been tasked with developing a national AI technologies roadmap to lay out the opportunities, threats and possible approaches.</a> A draft of this is due by the end of the year 2018.

 <i>Key takeaways: Whole of government approaches to AI require significant coordination, whole of sector and whole of pipeline approaches.</i>